streamlit/docs/content/deploy/community-cloud/get-started/create-your-account.md

 1. Fill in your information, and click "**Continue**" at the bottom.

    The "Primary email" field is prefilled with the email you used to sign in.
 If you change this email in the account setup form, it will only impact marketing emails; it will not reflect on your new account.
-To change the email associated to your account after it's created, see [Update your email address](/deploy/streamlit-community-cloud/manage-your-account/update-your-email).
+To change the email associated with your account after it's created, see [Update your email address](/deploy/streamlit-community-cloud/manage-your-account/update-your-email).

 ## Finish up